zeekit/Nuke/usage/usage.markdown

    // Update progress
 }

+// Task represents an image promise
-// Task also allows you to add multiple completion handlers, even for completed task task.completion {
+// It allows you to add multiple completion handlers, even when the task is completed task.completion {
     let image = $0.image
 }